TABLE OF CONTENTS

 Which is the best GPU for inferencing LLM?

-For the largest most recent Meta-Llama-3-70B model:
+For the largest most recent Meta-Llama-3-70B model, you can choose from the following LLM GPU:

 - For float32 precision, the recommended GPU is 4xA100